alpenumilch/fdroidclassic/README.md

 All software distributed by these repositories must be fully FOSS, just like it is for the f-droid.org repository.
 (That means no proprietary FCM libraries included inside apps).
 Additionally it would be preferable if the apps were also distributed via the f-droid.org repository later on via reproducible builds (like both F-Droid Classic and NewPipe are), but that's not a strict requirement for now.

+* F-Droid Classic shows apps I never installed as on my device and others are missing?!
+Help!

+There are some unknown circumstances which can corrupt the internal app database so apps randomly assume the identity of another.
+The most straightforward way of clearing that up is to clear the app data of F-Droid Classic, but that loses your configured settings and repositories.
+There's also a "Clear Cache and Reload" button under expert settings but it sometimes seems to make the problem worse.
+The following steps *should* work but you have been warned.
+(And it was already broken anyway, right?):
+  * Use the "Clear Cache and Reload" function from expert settings
+  * Wait for the repo data to be downloaded again
+  * Close the app fully (swipe away from recents)
+  * Reopen the app
+  * Wait for about a minute while F-Droid classic re-scans your installed apps.
+  * Do another full restart of F-Droid Classic
+  * Everything should be in order again

 ## Translation